Certora/Documentation/docs/ref-manual/cvl/invariants.md

 Filters
 -------

-For performance reasons, you may want to avoid checking an invariant is preserved by a particular method or set of methods.
+For performance reasons, you may want to avoid checking that an invariant is preserved by a particular method or set of methods.
 Invariant filters provide a method for skipping verification on a method-by-method basis.